novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-96.md

 He had to stop.

-From his faint memory, he recalled that they celebrated New Year’s Day according to the solar calendar.
+From his faint memory, he recalled that her family celebrated New Year’s Day according to the solar calendar.

 ‘Damn, should I just spend today with family?’